CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/runtime_data_layout.rst

 The current single ``float64`` data arena is a simplifying choice within this design rather than an inherent requirement of an explicit runtime object model.
 It gives MC/DC one variable-length allocation, one offset space, and consistent function signatures across execution modes.
-Integer values stored in the arena, including lists of object IDs, are exactly representable for practical MC/DC model sizes but must be cast back to integers when accessed.
+Integer values stored in the arena, including lists of object IDs, are exactly representable for practical MC/DC model sizes, and generated scalar getters cast them back to integers when accessed.
 Separate typed arenas could preserve integer types and avoid those conversions, but would introduce additional allocations, offsets, generated accessors, function arguments, and GPU memory management.

 MC/DC's implementation should therefore be viewed neither as an ordinary Python class layout nor as a general-purpose replacement for one.